chrisreylo73/ONE-PLAYER/README.md

 # Spotify And Youtube Combined Music App

-- Combines Spotify and Youtube music into one combined music player.
+## DESCRIPTION
+- Fetches spotify and youtube playlists automatically from specified accounts and provides music playback features for both platforms all in a single package.